Curriculum Policy, Seniors

 Key Stage 4

-• At KS4, the core subjects of English and Mathematics are compulsory, as are at least two of the government defined sciences (Biology, Chemistry, Physics and Computer Science), though the school recommends three traditional sciences for all girls intending to take science A Levels and may allow girls with specific learning requirements only to take one science.
+- At KS4, the core subjects of English and Mathematics are compulsory, as are at least two of the government defined sciences (Biology, Chemistry, Physics and Computer Science), though the school recommends three traditional sciences for all girls intending to take science A Levels and may allow girls with specific learning requirements only to take one science.
 In addition, PE and PSHE will be studied.
 Students choose four or five further subjects from those studied in KS3 (depending on the number of sciences studied).
 Students can opt to add Classical Greek or Additional Maths as a 10th GCSE taught in twilight time.
-All students in top set Maths will be working towards Additional Maths in their lesson time, students in the second set can opt to study this at lunchtime.
+Students in top set Maths can opt to work towards Additional Maths in twilight time.
 All are taken to GCSE, except PSHE and those not studying PE formally.
 Students who do not opt for a 10th GCSE will embark on the non-examined PPE course, designed in-house for WHS girls to enrich their scholarship and learning, to increase opportunities to acquire speaking and listening skills, and to have a greater grasp of economic education in particular.

 Post-16 – Key Stage 5 (The Sixth Form)